secwall/dotfiles/README.md

 zshrc_desktop - zsh config I use on desktop

-zshrc_servers - zsh config I use on servers (initial)
+zshrc_servers - zsh config I use on servers

-vimrc - vim config I use on desktop
+vimrc - vim config I use on desktop and servers

-awesome - directory with awesome config files
+tmux_servers - tmux config I use on servers

-xinitrc - xinit config for desktop
+tmux_desktop - tmux config I use on desktop